method7/wp-pure-naturals/wp-content/plugins/facebook-messenger-customer-chat/readme.txt

 That's it!
 You're all set.
 Now all visitors to your WordPress website will see the Messenger customer chat plugin and can message you.

 = Support =
-If you get stuck, or have any questions, you can ask for help in the [Messenger Customer Chat plugin forum](https://wordpress.org/support/plugin/facebook-messenger-customer-chat).
+If you get stuck, or have any questions, you can ask for help in the [Messenger Platform Developer Community](https://www.facebook.com/groups/messengerplatform).

 == Screenshots ==
 1. Messenger customer chat on your website